Warm-starting outer approximation for parameterized convex MINLP: Problem formulation and background

 Figure \ref{fig:worst-case-warm-starting} illustrates the optimization problem \eqref{eq:worst-case-warm-starting}.
 Since $y$ is restricted to $\Z$, horizontal grey dashed lines are included to illustrate the integrality of $y$.
-The line and the ellipse in black correspond to the two constraints, meaning that the feasible set of the problem correspond to the green lines.
+The line and the ellipse in black correspond to the two constraints, meaning that the feasible set of the problem corresponds to the green lines.

-The optimal solution of \eqref{eq:worst-case-warm-starting} is $x^* \approx 1.5$ $y^* = 2$.
-If the OA algorithm starts with $y^0 = y^* = 2$, the problem (NLP($\hat{y} = 2$)) is solved with optimal solution $x^*$.
-Then $\X^0 = \{(x^*, y^*)\}$, meaning that the nonlinear constraint is linearized in $(x^*, y^*)$.
+The optimal solution of \eqref{eq:worst-case-warm-starting} is $x^* \approx 1.5$, $y^* = 2$.
+If the OA algorithm starts with $y^0 = y^* = 2$, the problem (NLP($\hat{y} = 2$)) is solved with an optimal solution $x^*$.
+Then $\X^0 = \{(x^*, y^*)\}$, meaning that the nonlinear constraint is linearized at $(x^*, y^*)$.
 This produces the cut shown by the blue line.
 The feasible set of (MILP($\X^0$)) is now all grey dashed lines inside the triangle created by the black and blue lines.
 If we solve (MILP($\X^0$)), the optimal solution is $\hat{x} \approx 0.65, \hat{y} =9$.
 This point is far from the optimal solution.
-In fact, if you carry out the algorithm, four iterations are needed to prove that $(x^*, y^*)$ is indeed optimal.
+In fact, altogether four iterations are needed to prove that $(x^*, y^*)$ is indeed optimal.
 Similar observations were made by Fletcher and Leyffer \cite{fletcher_1994}.
-They constructed a worst-case example which starts in the integer point adjacent to the optimal solution, but still has to visit all feasible integer points to converge.
+They constructed a worst-case example which starts at the integer point adjacent to the optimal solution, but still has to visit all feasible integer points to converge.